 A home inspection is a visual inspection of the components and the structure of a home by a trained expert in construction.
 It is normally conducted at the buyer’s expense as a precondition to signing a mortgage, and it usually happens after the seller accepts the buyer’s conditional offer.
 A typical inspection takes three or four hours.
 It is customary for the buyers and their agent to attend the inspection.

 A capable home inspector will examine all accessible areas of the property.
 They will spot and evaluate any foundation problems, electrical issues, initial construction or repair flaws, code violations, safety concerns such as rickety stairs to the basement, signs of wood rot or insect or rodent infestation, and any deferred maintenance issues that can result in hidden future expenses.

 Even if a home has been independently appraised to be of a certain value by the bank and pre-approved for a mortgage, a “failed” home inspection will be a showstopper.

-Contact Bow Valley Insurance of Calgary for a Home Insurance Quote
+Contact Bow Valley Insurance for a Home Insurance Quote

 It’s easy to get confused about the differences between a home appraisal, home inspection and real estate evaluation.
 Of the three, a thorough home evaluation plays the most crucial role in properly evaluating your property for your home insurance coverage.
 Try our home evaluation tool if you’re interested in knowing if your current coverage reflects your actual needs.